paulbradshaw/Rintro/README.md

 # 10 things to do with R first

 R is a programming language widely used in data journalism, typically for data analysis and sometimes for visualisation.
-It isn't the only programming language: Python or JavaScript can both perform similar tasks, but each has their strengths and weaknesses.
+It isn't the only programming language used in this way: Python or JavaScript can both perform similar tasks, and then there's SQL, Ruby, PHP and plain old Excel.
+But no one expects you to know them all.

+Python, JavaScript and R all have their strengths and weaknesses.
 And if you already know one or both of those you should be able to understand R relatively quickly (although there's [a useful explanation of R's quirks for programmers here](http://www.johndcook.com/blog/r_language_for_programmers/)).

 This post explains some key processes to get started with R.